Skip to content

 For the full background, see Neapolitan’s “URLs and view callables”; PowerCRUD uses the same mechanics.

-3. Shape list, detail, and form scopes
+3. Shape list and detail scopes

 List fields